 When you feel threatened, alert messages are sent to your brain’s emotional and rational centers.
 The message sent to your emotional center gets there in 12 milliseconds, while it takes 40 milliseconds for the message to get to your rational center.
 This may not seem like a big difference, but a fraction of a second is long enough for the emotional center to highjack how your brain functions.

-Immediately after receiving the message, your emotional center tells your liver to begin pumping a stress hormone (cortisol) through your body.
-Cortisol is a clotting agent that could save you from bleeding to death if the perceived threat results in a serious injury, but it also restricts blood flow to the part of your brain where you analyze and make decisions.
+Immediately after receiving the warning, your emotional center tells your liver to begin pumping a stress hormone called cortisol through your body.
+Cortisol is a clotting agent that can save you from bleeding to death if the perceived threat results in a serious injury, but it also restricts blood flow to the part of your brain where you analyze and make decisions.

-The primary objective of the brain’s operating system is to stay alive, which is why you are hard-wired to be emotional; your brain does not want you to evaluate your options in a life-or-death situation (instead, it decides for you: fight, flight or freeze).
+The primary objective of your brain’s operating system is to keep you alive, which is why you are hard-wired to be emotional; your brain does not want you to evaluate your options in a life-or-death situation (instead, it decides for you: fight, flight or freeze).

-Reacting instantly can be life-saving if you are facing a dangerous situation where every second matters, but what if you are facing an opportunity to try something new that is safe and would result in you making a positive change in some area of your life?!
+Reacting instantly can be life-saving if you are facing a dangerous situation where every second matters, but what if you are facing an opportunity to try something new that is safe and would result in making a positive change in your life?!

-The last region of your brain related to change is the habit center, which forms neural pathways for all your habits and routines, allowing you to do commonly repeated things without conscious thought so your brain can conserve energy (“brain power”) for bigger problems.
+The last region of your brain we will look at that is related to change is the habit center, which forms neural pathways for your habits and routines, allowing you to do commonly repeated things without conscious thought so your brain can conserve energy (“brain power”) for bigger problems.

 Your brain assumes anything new is dangerous because it would require you to break the previously constructed neural connections in your habit center and re-build new ones.
 The word neurologists use to describe the process of breaking neural pathways is “painful,” which might explain why you feel such a strong resistance to change…even when the change would be good for you.

 Change is not only hard, it is also painful.